laras05/TPG-Circle-Ci/README.md

 --The Cypress test runner (Chrome) shows all the details of the test in the left side panel and the execution details on the right-hand side panel.
 7. Repeat step 6 to execute the other test files/cases

 **b.
 Execute Cypress Test from Terminal/CLI**
 Pre-Condition: Step 1 to 3 of letter A are already done In the VSC, type npx cypress run and press enter key.
---VSC will display the test result
+VSC will display the test result

 **c.
-Execute Cypress Testin Circle Ci** **Pre-condition:** GitHub and Circleci mapping already setup
+Execute Cypress Testin Circle Ci**

+**Pre-condition:** GitHub and Circleci mapping already setup
 1. Install cypress
 2. Create .circleci folder in the root level and create config.yml file